 E-commerce merchants have more payment options to choose from than ever before.
-Peer-to-peer fund transfer apps are making inroads into retail, stablecoin cryptocurrencies are viability, and lending solutions like Buy Now Pay Later are growing in popularity.
+Peer-to-peer fund transfer apps are making inroads into retail and lending solutions like Buy Now Pay Later have grown in popularity.
 While these platforms may circumvent the credit card networks’ chargeback process, most of them include some form of dispute mechanism.

 Out of all the alternatives to payment cards, the most widely-accepted option is one that consumers have been using for more than two decades now: PayPal.
-What do merchants need to know about disputes and chargebacks on PayPal?
+Let's take a closer look at what merchants need to know about disputes, claims and chargebacks on this platform.

 PayPal stepped into the payments scene at a time when many customers were still nervous about giving out their credit card number over the internet, offering an alternative way to pay for things online.